rorynee/bankOfRoryNodeJS/README.md

 ##Work in Progress

 ##About

-The following project was set up by myself in a bib to learn Node.js and to be able to practice my JavaScript.
+Having never covered Node.js in college.
+The following project was set up by myself in a bid to start learning Node.js and to be able to practice my JavaScript.
 This project is very close to the PHP version as outlined in a previous project.

 ##Technologies In Use

-Node.js, Express Web Framework, JavaScript, HTML5, CSS3, Bootstrap, MySQL and Git
+Node.js, Express Web Framework, Sessions, MD5, JavaScript, HTML5, CSS3, Bootstrap, MySQL and Git

 Possible others: Grunt, Angular.js